|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Eating the whole fish, usually yellow croaker, is common in Korea, whether it's seasoned and braised, cut up and made into a stew, or fried on the stove.

-Nose-to-tail fish eating is healthy and reduces waste since you can eat everything—the skin, the head, the tail and the fins.
+Nose-to-tail fish eating is healthy and reduces waste since you can eat everything—the skin, the head, the tail, and the fins.
+One of the most delicious parts of a fish is on the back part of the head, which is lost if you fillet a fish.
 Depending on how much oil you've used and the size of your yellow croaker, the bones in this dish might even be soft enough to eat.
 If you haven't used a thick layer of oil, then you might have to remove the bones before eating.

 Yellow croaker is high in protein and low in carbohydrates.
 It contains significant amounts of B6 and B12 vitamins and omega-3 and omega-6 fatty acids, all of which may carry health benefits.

 Follow this simple recipe and you'll be gifted with a fish that is crispy on the outside and juicy and tender on the inside.